 Patents and Publications

-(Pending) PCT/US14/55559 entitled “Apparatus, Systems & Methods for Non-Contact Rheological Measurements of Biological Materials”.
+PCT/US2014/55559: “Apparatus, Systems & Methods for Non-Contact Rheological Measurements of Biological Materials” (approved in both the U.S. and Europe).

 Ansari Hosseinzadeh, V., & Holt, R. G. (2017).
 Finite amplitude effects on drop levitation for material properties measurement.
 Journal of Applied Physics, 121(17), 174502.